kopicee/graphql-menu/docs/stream-of-consciousness.md

   - We delegate from MenuSection to Section, because Section can't reference a MenuSection
 - It's also annoying to reveal all the extra fields like id, createdAt and updatedAt, so we only expose those for the MenuType.
 - Looks like I mistakenly added a price_override column to Modifiers that doesn't actually do anything useful.
 We should delegate to Item instead

+Final steps
+- Time to polish the specs.
+I'll add a custom matcher